Ron Herbel: Biography

 Herbel was raised in Brighton, Colorado, and graduated from Brighton High School in 1956.
 He attended the University of Northern Colorado.
 After two seasons at Northern Colorado, Herbel signed as an amateur free agent with the Giants in 1958, then spent six seasons in San Francisco's farm system when he received a September call up to the Giants in 1963.
 He made two relief appearances with the Giants, both against the New York Mets, with his major league debut on September 10 at the Polo Grounds.

-Herbel was used both in relief and as a starter in 1964, as he made 22 starts and eighteen appearances out of the bullpen.
-In his first Major League at-bat on May 6, he struck out against Larry Jackson of the Chicago Cubs.
-His first major league start came on May 17 in the second game of a doubleheader against the New York Mets; he allowed seven hits but no runs, picking up the win in a 1–0 Giant victory.
-For the season, Herbel made 54 plate appearances without getting a hit, and struck out thirty times.
+Herbel was used both in relief and as a starter in 1964.
+He made 22 starts and 18 appearances out of the bullpen.
+His first MLB start came on May 17 in the second game of a doubleheader against the New York Mets.
+He allowed seven hits and no runs for a 1–0 complete game shut out.
+He finished the year with a 9–9 win-loss record, 3.07 earned run average and 98 strikeouts.

-Herbel went 9–9 with a 3.07 earned run average and 98 strikeouts in 1964.
-His first major league win was a 1–0 complete game shut out of the New York Mets on May 17.
+In his first Major League at-bat on May 6, 1964, he struck out against Larry Jackson of the Chicago Cubs.For the season, Herbel made 54 plate appearances without getting a hit, and struck out 30 times.

-In 1965 Herbel earned a spot in the starting rotation on his way to a 12–9 record for a Giants team that won 14 straight games in September, with Herbel pitching the best ball of his career, only to lose the pennant by two games to a Dodger team that won its last 15 games.
-He registered his first major league hit and RBI on May 21 in his first major league game on astroturf, while holding the Houston Astros to just five hits themselves in the complete game victory.
+In 1965 Herbel earned a spot in the starting rotation on his way to a 12–9 record for a Giants team that won 14 straight games in September, with Herbel pitching the best ball of his career, only to lose the pennant by two games to a Dodgers team that won its last 15 games.
+He registered his first hit and RBI on May 21 in his first Major League game on Astroturf, while holding the Houston Astros to just five hits in the complete game victory.
 It was Herbel's only hit of the season, though he was credited with a second run batted in on July 28 when he walked with the bases loaded.